IGS/portal-api/README.md

 #***REMOVED***Overview

 This API is built to work in conjunction with the [HMP data portal UI]( https://github.com/jmatsumura/portal-ui).
+[Short walkthrough](https://www.youtube.com/watch?v=hbSUBr8yWNY) of how to navigate the UI once linked to the API.

 The API is a Flask app which uses GraphQL to communicate with a Neo4j database in order to efficiently retrieve and transfer the data in a RESTful manner.

-Setup:
+##***REMOVED***Setup
 1. First, make sure all dependencies are installed and start Neo4j
 2. Request an account to access [OSDF](http://osdf.igs.umaryland.edu/)
 3. Use the [loader](https://github.com/jmatsumura/iHMPDCC_new_fxns/blob/master/OSDF_to_Neo4j/couchdb2neo4j_with_tags.py) to move the data from CouchDB to Neo4j